LegendEvent/darktrace-sdk/README.md

 **Workaround**: Use GET requests for Advanced Search queries, which work correctly and support all the same functionality.
 The SDK automatically defaults to GET requests for the Advanced Search module.

-**Status**: Under investigation.
+**Status**: Tracked as [issue #1](https://github.com/LegendEvent/darktrace-sdk/issues/1).
 GET requests remain fully functional for all use cases.

+### /devicesummary Endpoint Returns HTTP 500
+The `/devicesummary` endpoint may return a `500 Internal Server Error` when accessed with API tokens, even though it works in the browser or with session/cookie authentication.
+This is a known limitation of the Darktrace API backend and not a bug in the SDK or your code.

+**Workaround**: There is currently no programmatic workaround.
+If you require this endpoint, please contact Darktrace support or use browser-based access where possible.

+**Status**: Tracked as [issue #37](https://github.com/LegendEvent/darktrace-sdk/issues/37).
+If you encounter this, please reference the issue for updates.

 ---